How to Find a Therapist Who is Right for You

 • What does a session typically look like?

 This can be important to ask to find out if your therapist’s style will match your needs.
+Is it in person or virtual?
 Does your therapist let you take the lead in sessions?
 Do they have a more structured setup?
 Do they give homework?
 Do you talk about whatever is on your mind each session, or do you have a set topic?

 • Trust your gut.